fr3632ho/leetcode_scraper/README.md

 # leetcode_scraper
-Scrape leetcodes for specific problems and convert to PDF format
+Scrape Leetcode for specific problems and convert to PDF format